Ahmed-Hossam-1/ecommerce/docs/PRD.md

 - The web client will be implemented in React.js.
 - Uses RTK to talk to the backend.
-- Uses Tailwind CSS for building the CSS components.
+- Uses Tailwind CSS for building UI.

 ## Tech Stack: